 Medicare grades each plan annually with a star rating based on customer satisfaction surveys, plan ratings, and healthcare providers.
 5-Star Medicare Advantage plans are in great demand.

-If your plan has less than a 5-star rating and you discover a Medicare Advantage, prescription drug or cost plan with a 5-star rating, you can exchange your current plan for the 5-star plan anytime between December 8 and November 30 of the following year (one time only).
+Suppose your plan has less than a 5-star rating, and you discover a Medicare Advantage, prescription drug, or cost plan with a 5-star rating.
+In that case, you can exchange your current plan for the 5-star plan anytime between December 8 and November 30 of the following year (one time only).

 Be careful in making this change.
 Consulting a Medicare insurance agent could prevent costly mistakes.
 Each plan has detailed specifics.
 MA plans include various levels of drug coverage.
 In enrolling in a new Advantage plan, you could inadvertently lose your Part D plan and have to wait for another open enrollment period to replace it with possible penalties.